parinpan/twido/README.md

 go build /path/to/the/project/directory/twido.go
 ```

 2. After building **twido.go** file, now you have a file named **twido** without *.go*.
 It's an executable file you need to run the bot.
-Move it to your */usr/local/bin*, type it on your terminal:
+Move it to your */usr/local/bin*, type it in your terminal:
 ```
 mv twido /usr/local/bin/twido
 ```

 3. Now, you need to execute */usr/local/bin/twido* executable file every **N** minute(s), so it can check the users' new requests continuously.
 Here, you will need the cronjob service.
-Type it on your terminal:
+Type it in your terminal:
 ```
 crontab -e
 ```